Are you suffering from an injury, or were you diagnosed with a severe health condition that has made it unlikely you will return to work?

 - Gathering and preparing all the necessary documents and evidence

-- Guiding you through all of the necessary paperwork
+- Guiding you through all the necessary paperwork

 - Following up and communicating with the insurer at regular intervals